PPA4IPA/ppa4ipa.github.io/signs.md

 ## Reproduction of <cite>{{ site.title }}</cite>

-The <cite>{{ site.longtitle }}</cite> as a Work, and each of the <cite>{{ site.longtitle }}</cite> characters and symbols as individual Works, are copyright © 2013 by <cite>Snejina Sonina</cite>.
+The <cite>{{ site.longtitle }}</cite> as a Work, and each of the <cite>{{ site.longtitle }}</cite> characters and symbols as individual Works, are copyright © 2013 by <cite>{{ site.author }}</cite>.
 As of June 2013, they are made freely available under a <cite>Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0) licence</cite>.
 This licence allows non-commercial use, as long as attribution is given and the reproduction is under the same licence.
 This licence does not authorize you to alter, transform, or build upon this work.
 See <https://creativecommons.org/licenses/by-nc-nd/3.0/legalcode> for the complete terms.